 The great ending

-The battle sequences throughout the movie are amazing.
-They stand up 10 years later.
-Up and down skyscrapers?
-My god, it’s a comic book brought to life.
+The battle sequences throughout the movie stand up 10 years later.
+It’s a comic book brought to life.

 But the elevated train sequence elevates things a notch.

 Spidey keeps getting knocked off the “el” and slinging his way back on.
 Doc Ock grabs two passengers and throws them to the winds but Spidey saves them.
 You almost hear Ock’s “Bah!,” his great unspoken “Bah!,” as, fed up with nickel and diming it, he destroys the train’s controls and leaves it shooting like a bullet through Manhattan.
 Maskless at this point, Spidey can only save the passengers by exhausting himself, at which point we get our greatest version of the superhero pieta: Spidey, supine, passed over the heads of the passengers and into the safety of the train compartment.
 “He’s ... just a kid,” a man in a Mets cap says, and that says it all.
 If Peter Parker’s secret is that he’s truly powerful, Spider-Man’s secret is that he’s truly vulnerable.
 He is just a kid.
 Back in 2007, when I wrote a “Top 10 Superhero Movie Scenes” list for MSNBC, that scene landed at No. 3.

 At the river’s edge, Ock is using the tritium he got from Harry to recreate the botched fusion reaction experiment.
 He thinks it’ll work this time but it doesn’t.
 Same deal: small sun, huge gravitational pull.
 What to do?
 Spider-Man tries to appeal to the humanity inside Doc Ock by revealing his own: He takes off his mask.
 For a moment, it works.
 “Peter Parker,” Ock says, smiling.
 Then he remembers an earlier line and relays it again with amusement: “Brilliant but lazy.”